yasoob/personal_blog/content/posts/software_engineering_within_spacex_launch.md

 > Automatic docking software for the ATV that delivers supply to ISS is written using C code and verified with Astree.

 SpaceX also made use of Chromium and JavaScript for Dragon 2 flight interface.
 I am not sure how that passed the certification.
 I assume it was allowed because for every mission-critical input on the display, there was a physical button underneath the display as well.
 So if in case the screen malfunctioned, the astronauts could potentially make use of the physical buttons.
+Regarding the use of Chromium and JS, a user on [Hacker News](https://news.ycombinator.com/item?id=23369065) had to say this as well:

+> Also, only the actual graphical display application uses Chromium/JS.
+The rest of the system is all C++.
+The display code has 100% test coverage, down to validation of graphical output (for example if you have a progress bar and you set it to X% the tests verify that it is actually drawn correctly).

 You can see the buttons in the image below.

 ![Falcon 9 touch input display](/images/spacex/touch-input.jpg)